yaroslavsobolev/robowski-maps/README.md

 ## Requirements for running the Python scripts

-For requirements of the automation script used for pipetting robots coupled to the NanoDrop spectrometer, see the `requirements.txt` file in the `zeus-pipetter` folder and the `README.md` file in the same folder.
+For requirements of the automation script used for pipetting robots coupled to the NanoDrop spectrometer, see the `requirements.txt` file in the `zeus-pipetter` folder and the `README.md` file in the same foldder.
+Computing the persistent homology diagrams requires the `ripser` and `persim` packages, which are incompatible with the packages used for the rest of the repository, and should be executed in a separate Python environment having `pandas`, `numpy`, `ripser`, `persim`, and `matplotlib` installed.

 For the rest of the repository, the installation procedure is as follows: